Hunting Tips & History

-Introduction of Game Animals to New Zealand and Tips on Hunting these Animals.
+Introduction of Game Animals to New Zealand – hunting tips and history on Hunting these Animals.

 The first Red Deer to arrive in New Zealand did so as a gift from Lord Petre of Thorndon Park in Essex, England.
 The Stag and Hind arrived in Nelson in 1851,the Hind died just before arrival.
 In 1853 a Stag and Hind were sent from Richmond park, again The Hind died just 4 days prior to arrival.
 In 1860 Petre again sent 3 Red Deer to Nelson, these Deer arrived safe and well and were liberated behind Nelson.
 In 1861 six more Deer from Windsor park arrived in Wellington, they were transported to Carterton and liberated on Jury’s Run in the Wairarapa.
 The success of this Wairarapa liberation is still bearing fruits today.